-- Two conjoined predicates share one subject, which nevertheless appears in the middle of the first conjunct. - Some XP is fronted out of the first conjunct, in apparent violation of the Coordinate Structure Constraint. - There is an asymmetry: Only the first object may be fronted in this way.
+- Two conjoined predicates share one subject, which nevertheless appears in the middle of the first conjunct. - Some XP is fronted out of the first conjunct, in apparent violation of the Coordinate Structure Constraint. - There is an asymmetry: Only the first conjunct is transparent for extraction.